prebid/prebid.github.io/prebid-mobile/prebid-mobile-pbs.md

 ## Configure Prebid Server

-After you've registered with your chosen Prebid Server host, configure Prebid Server for each bidder as required by the host.
+After you've registered with your chosen Prebid Server host, you need to create at least one Prebid Server bidder configuration.
+Each configuration contains a list of bidders and their parameters.
 The configuration will be in the form of a JSON structure, similar to this:

 ```
 [